 Chicken Coconut Korma is one of our favorite Indian dishes.
 It is SO easy to make at home!
 You will love the bright, savory flavor with a hint of coconut.

-My sister’s good friend Meena is from India and found out that we loved Indian food, so whenever we came to visit she would come and bring us her yummy food.
-It was so much better then any food I have gotten at a restaurant.
+Our good friend, Meena, is also from India.
+She is an incredible cook.
+She introduced us to real Indian food, with fresh, authentic ingredients.
+So much better then any food I have had at an Indian restaurant.
 She would go to India and bring back spices with her because they were so much better over there than anything we have in America.
 She gave me a little bag of her spice mix and I still have some.
 I only use it for special occasions and sometimes I sneak into my cupboard and open the bag just to breathe in the incredible scent.

 A few months back I posted a recipe for a tasty Indian dish called Chicken Tikka Masala, which is also to die for, after that I received a lot of requests for the recipe for Chicken Coconut Korma.
 After much ado, here it is, and believe me when I say it was worth the wait.
 This dish is so yummy!
-Many thanks again to Karen for both these recipes!
+Many thanks again to Kristen for both these recipes!
+Here are some more favorites:

 CHICKEN SPICE MARINADE: